ztcjoe93/dmcrawl/readme.md

 ## Features
-- [ ] Recursive crawler to identify and store valid links within each news
+- [x] Recursive crawler to identify and store valid links within each category of news (News, DanMachi Info, Update, Malfunction)
+- [x] Local storage for images/css/js instead of referencing to the CDN
-- [ ] Crawls both EN/JP API
+- [x] Crawls both EN/JP API

+## In-progress
+- [ ] GUI for users
+- [ ] News selection UI for user

 ## Environment
 This Java crawler application is written under the following environment: